OpenZeppelin/compound-security-policies/README.md

 The multisig configuration can be copied to a new chain using the script ```create-safe-copy.js``` script provided by OpenZeppelin in the defender-multisig-setup/ folder of the [Compound Cross Chain Pause Demo](https://github.com/OpenZeppelin/compound-cross-chain-pause-demo/tree/main/defender-multisig-setup) project.

 Threshold: 4/6
-Signers: Gauntlet, Compound Labs, Community Members
+Signers: Gauntlet, Protocol Contributors, Community Members

 Once a safe has been copied to a new chain, the safe signers will perform a signing ceremony to ensure that all users are able to sign transactions.
 The transaction should not be executed until all 6 signers have signed the transaction.
 Ideally, the transaction will execute a restricted function on the Comet contract, however this is not a strict requirement as this can be tested separately later.